 - Sometimes I have seen the Country, Operating system, Language ‘not set.’ so I have added the three different filters to exclude the not set country, Operating System, Language.

 Total I have added five filters, and also I have created the customized report for my blog.
 I will tell you later about how to create a custom traffic report for our blog.
 Till now learn how to add the filter in Google Analytics.

 Click on the Add Filter button, and you will get a filter screen.
 Here you have two option either you have to choose predefined and custom filter.
 Here I am telling you about the custom filter type.

 - Filter Type: Choose a custom filter type so that we can add our filters.

 - Filter Field: Choose it on which you want to add a filter here I am adding a filter on Country, so I have selected country like Russia.
 You can choose any country which you want.
 Also, I have chosen my city, so Analytics will not count my page views.

-In this way, you can exclude all spam traffic which is affecting bounce rate of your blog.
+In this way, you can exclude all spam traffic, which is affecting the bounce rate of your blog.
 You can add any number of filters to it.

 For my blog, I have created a custom report also.
 Here I am telling you how to create a custom report in Google Analytics.
 Click on the Customization tab.
 I have already created a report for my blog (scrollbucks monthly traffic)

 Create a new custom report.
 You can add any Metric which you want to analyze.
 Here I have added the three metric Pageviews, Bounce Rate, Sessions.

 Later on, you can add the filters to exclude the spam traffic just like above.
 Finally, select the views which you have already and save it.
 Now you can quickly analyze the exact traffic to your blog.